pfhawkins/hyperverses-site/source/index.html.md

 As is usual in these cases, a soothsayer was consulted.

-"Whaddya want?"
+“Whaddya want?”

-"I find sitting and reading something through to the end to be a far heavier burden than in my youth.
-What must I do to regain this faculty?"
+“I find sitting and reading something through to the end to be a far heavier burden than in my youth.
+What must I do to regain this faculty?”

-"I am a soothsayer, not a healer."
+“I am a soothsayer, not a healer.”

-"But surely being a soothsayer, wise in the world's ways and long in years, you have seen the cause of this before."
+“But surely being a soothsayer, wise in the world's ways and long in years, you have seen the cause of this before.”

-"It is ever the same.
-The problem is you."
+“It is ever the same.
+The problem is you.”

-"Look, I paid you five *drachma*, and in return you tell me something I already know?"
+“Look, I paid you five *drachma*, and in return you tell me something I already know?”

-"Fair enough," said the soothsayer.
+“Fair enough,” said the soothsayer.
 He closed his eyes, threw a pinch of incense into the flaming bowl, and began to intone:

 *Lo, there was a time upon the earth when a group of the literate decided to harness